ralphbarton/text-synesthesia/README.md

 But even accounting for this, I agree with the survey-result choices for letters: C - yellowish, K - orangish, L - yellowish, O - whiteish, S - yellowish, V - purpleish, W - purpleish.

-##Building the App in React
+## Building the App in React

+Libraries / tools used:

-I have used [Create React App](https://github.com/facebookincubator/create-react-app) to provide a console-based development environment.
+[Create React App](https://github.com/facebookincubator/create-react-app) provide a console-based development environment for working in React.

-I have also used [D3](https://d3js.org/) to help me programatically create SVG elements (one for each word).
+[D3](https://d3js.org/) is useful when programatically creating SVG elements.